 - Do you have tips and tricks that readers may find helpful to them?

-I like personal finance and have experiences (good, bad, and everything in between) on debt, money struggles, money success, etc. That's why I chose personal finance niche.
+I like personal finance and have experiences on debt, money struggles, money success, etc. That's why I chose personal finance niche.

 Choose the niche that hits home.
 It's easier to write something that you're comfortable and familiar with.